simeononsecurity/simeononsecurity.ch/content/articles/who-designates-whether-information-is-classified/index.en.md

 The authority to **designate whether information is classified** and **determine its classification level** is a carefully controlled responsibility vested in Original Classification Authorities (OCAs) throughout the U.S. government.
 This system, governed primarily by Executive Order 13526, strikes a balance between protecting legitimate national security interests and promoting government transparency through eventual declassification.

-Key takeaways include:
+main points include:

 1. **Only designated OCAs can make original classification determinations** - typically agency heads and senior officials they delegate
 2. **Classification levels (Top Secret, Secret, Confidential) are determined based on potential damage to national security** from unauthorized disclosure
 3. **The classification process is governed by Executive Order 13526** and implementing regulations like the NISPOM and ITAR
-4. **Derivative classifiers apply existing classification decisions** but do not make original determinations
+4. **Derivative classifiers apply existing classification decisions** but don't make original determinations
 5. **All classification decisions must include declassification instructions** to ensure information doesn't remain classified longer than necessary

 For anyone working with classified information, understanding these authorities, processes, and regulations is essential to properly protecting national security while respecting the public's right to government transparency.